sempare/sempare-delphi-template-engine/README.md

 - [Sempare Boot Http](https://github.com/sempare/sempare.boot.http.oss)
 - [Sempare Boot Build](https://github.com/sempare/sempare.boot.build.oss)
 - [Sempare Boot CLI](https://github.com/sempare/sempare.boot.oss)
--->

-To see a full list of Sempare Boot projects visit https://www.sempare.ltd/sempare.boot (coming soon 2020)
+To see a full list of Sempare Boot projects visit https://www.sempare.ltd/sempare.boot (coming soon 2020)-->

 ## Feedback

+You can raise issues on [GitHub](https://github.com/sempare/sempare.boot.velocity.oss) and they will be addressed based on priority.

 If you have a support subscription, you can contact us via support@sempare.ltd and we will address the issue ASAP.

-You can also raise issues on [GitHub](https://github.com/sempare/sempare.boot.velocity.oss) and they will be addressed based on priority.

 If you would like to support the development of this project, please feel free to make a financial contribution.
 Please contact info@sempare.ltd for more information.

 Most features have some basic tests in place.
-If a bug has been discovered, please include a basic test/scenario replicating the issue if possible as this will ease the investigation process.
+If a bug is been discovered, please include a basic test/scenario replicating the issue if possible as this will ease the investigation process.
 At the end of this document is a listing of todo, design decisions and known bugs.

 ## Components

 Sempare Boot Velocity uses interfaces extensively.
 This makes memory management much easier as interfaced objects are reference counted and alls for code to be more readable as minimal try/catch/finally block are required.

-To make using Velocity easy, you need to just include a reference to the _Sempare.Boot.Template.Velocity_ unit:
+To ease the use of Sempare Boot Velocity, you need to just include a reference to the _Sempare.Boot.Template.Velocity_ unit:
 ```
 uses
     Sempare.Boot.Template.Velocity;
 ```

-Components of interest that are exposed to you are:
+Key components of interest that are exposed to you are:
 - Velocity
 - IVelocityContext
 - IVelocityTemplate

+Other components:
+- TVelocityEvaluationOption
+- TVelocityEvaluationOptions
+- TVelocityValue

 ### Velocity